Princess Margaret, Countess of Snowdon: Early life

-Unlike other members of the royal family, Margaret was not expected to undertake any public or official duties during the war.
-She developed her skills at singing and playing the piano, often show tunes from stage musicals.
-Her contemporaries thought she was spoiled by her parents, especially her father, who allowed her to take liberties not usually permissible, such as being allowed to stay up to dinner at the age of thirteen.
+Unlike other members of the royal family, Margaret was not expected to undertake public or official duties during the war.
+She developed her skills in singing and playing the piano, often performing show tunes from stage musicals.
+Her contemporaries thought she was spoiled by her parents, especially her father, who allowed her liberties not usually permitted, such as staying up to dinner at the age of 13.

 Crawford despaired at the attention Margaret received, writing to friends: "Could you this year only ask Princess Elizabeth to your party? ...
 Princess Margaret does draw all the attention and Princess Elizabeth lets her do that."
-Elizabeth, however, did not mind this, and commented, "Oh, it's so much easier when Margaret's there—everybody laughs at what Margaret says".
+Elizabeth, however, did not mind, remarking, "Oh, it's so much easier when Margaret's there – everybody laughs at what Margaret says".
 Their father described Elizabeth as his pride and Margaret as his joy.
 When Elizabeth joined the Auxiliary Territorial Service in 1945, Margaret became extremely jealous, lamenting, "I was born too late!" as she was too young to join herself.